ndenicolais/pwa-app/README.md

 > <b>Autore: Nicola De Nicolais</b>

-Questo codice rappresenta una Progressive Web Application creata con Vite.js basata su template React TypeScript con l'aggiunta di React Router.
-All'interno dell'app sono presenti delle sezioni tra cui una Todo list che permette di generare una lista nella quale si può aggiungere, selezionare e cancellare un'attività.
+This code represents a Progressive Web Application created with Vite.js based on React TypeScript template with the addition of React Router.
+Within the app there are sections including a Todo list that allows you to generate a list in which you can add, select and delete a task.

-## Tecnologie utilizzate
+## Technologies used
 ⚡ [Vite](https://vitejs.dev)

-Vite.js è un tool di sviluppo molto più leggero in termini di dipendenze e permette di impostare un ambiente di sviluppo moderno per framework come Vue, React e per JavaScript Vanilla.
-Caratterizzato da un modulo HMR e da un bundler di moduli per JavaScript, Rollup.
+Vite.js is a much lighter development tool in terms of dependencies and allows you to set up a modern development environment for frameworks such as Vue, React and for JavaScript Vanilla.
+Featuring an HMR module and a bundler of modules for JavaScript, Rollup.

 💠 [React](https://reactjs.org/)

-React.js è una libreria JavaScript per la creazione di interfacce utente specifiche per applicazioni a singola pagina.
-Consente agli sviluppatori di creare applicazioni web di grandi dimensioni in grado di modificare i dati senza dover ricaricare ogni volta la pagina.
+React.js is a JavaScript library for creating user interfaces specific to single-page applications.
+It allows developers to create large web applications that can modify data without having to reload the page every time.

 📍 [React Router](https://reactrouter.com/)

-React Router è una libreria di routing completa per JavaScript che consente di gestire i percorsi all’interno di un’applicazione web utilizzando utilizzando il cosiddetto routing dinamico.
-Consente la navigazione tra le sezioni di vari componenti presenti nelle applicazioni React e permette di modificare l’URL del browser mantenendo l’interfaccia utente sincronizzata con l’URL.
+React Router is a complete JavaScript routing library that allows you to manage paths within a web application using so-called dynamic routing.
+It allows navigation between sections of various components in React applications and allows you to change the URL of the browser while keeping the user interface synchronized with the URL.

-## Installazione
+## Local development
-Nella cartella del progetto possiamo eseguire diverse azioni:
+In the project folder we can perform several actions:

-1) Clona questa repository da GitHub.
-Apri il terminale ed esegui `git clone https://github.com/ndenicolais/pwa-app`
+1) Clone this repository from GitHub.
+Open the terminal and run `git clone https://github.com/ndenicolais/pwa-app`

-2) Nel terminale esegui    `cd pwa-app-main` per entrare nella cartella del progetto.
+2) In the terminal run    `cd pwa-app-main` to enter the project folder.

-3) Esegui `yarn` per installare le dipendenze richieste per l'applicazione.
+3) Run `yarn` to install the required dependencies for the application.

-4) Esegui `yarn dev` per avviare l'applicazione in modalità sviluppatore.
+4) Run `yarn dev` to start the application in developer mode.
-Apri http://localhost:3000 per visualizzare l'applicazione nel browser.
+Open http://localhost:3000 to view the application in the browser.

-## Screen  applicazione
+## Screen  app
 ### Homepage
 <img src='images/screen-home.png'>